kumuluz/kumuluzee-health/README.md

         connection-url: redis://:secret@localhost:6379/0
 ```

-To enable Redis store health check, we also need to provide jedis in pom.xml.
+To enable Redis store health check, we also need to provide jedis library in pom.xml.

 Example configuration: